blytkerchan/blytkerchan.github.io/_posts/2024-05-18-what-just-happened.md

 I also used artificial intelligence to categorize the blog posts on the blog, making them easier to find.
 These categories will show up at the left-hand-side in a drop-down menu.

 There's still a few things I'd like to do, like implement a dark mode, but those can wait.

+The main driver for this, btw, wasn't just that I had some time to work on it: Jekyll is very nice, but working with Jekyll has turned out to be a bit of a pain: every time I wanted to add a new blog post and wanted to run it locally, I basically had to depend on my old setup, running on my Raspberry Pi, still working because updating Ruby and Jekyll's dependencies just never worked the way it was supposed to.
+I already know (in alphabetical order) three flavors of Assembly, C, C++, C#, Java, Javascript, Perl, Python, Typescript, VHDL, and Verilog, and I have a working knowledge of Go and Rust, but I couldn't bring myself to learn yet another programming language just to debug my blog (so no Ruby for me).